engneer-hamachan/picoruby-calculator/README.md

 🚧 **Work in Progress** - The following issues are currently being fixed:

-- 💥 **Crash on Error**: The device may crash and restart when code execution results in an error
 - 🔄 **Resource Exhaustion**: After multiple executions, resources may become exhausted, causing the device to restart
 - 🔤 **Variable Assignment**: Lowercase variable assignment without prefix doesn't work (e.g., `x = 1` fails).
 Use uppercase variables (e.g., `X = 1`) or prefix with `$` (e.g., `$x = 1`) instead